numbats/learnr/chapters/chapter6.md

 <codeblock id="06_07D">

+Hint: change the stat of one of the geometry used to write the count to compute the total count to be used on the y axis.

 </codeblock>

 The next one might be tricky.
-You want to draw a bar plot showing the average total expenditure of by sex and town but the top blue bars show the average for women, while the bottome red bars show the average for men.
+You want to draw a bar plot showing the average total expenditure of by sex and town but the top blue bars show the average for women, while the bottom red bars show the average for men.

 <img src="ch6/plot-06-07E-1.png" width="432" style="display: block; margin: auto;" />